 The Advanced Beginner Golfer may have completed the BEGINNER PROGRAM, had a few lessons or played a little Pitch and Putt.
-If you know the basics of the swing and the game but are still not quite comfortable on the course, this is probably the program that will work for you.
+If you know the basics of the swing and the game, but are still not quite comfortable on the course, this is probably the program that will work for you.
 These leagues offer instruction during a 14 or 15 week season to give you time to work on your skills while becoming more comfortable navigating the course.
 As an Advanced Beginner, you probably aren't keeping score.
-On the course, you may elect to play a scramble format with your group in order to attempt to maintain a standard Pace of Play of 2:15 for 9 holes or 4:30 for 18 holes.
+On the course, you may elect to play a scramble or best ball format with your group in order to maintain a standard Pace of Play of 2:15 for 9 holes or 4:30 for 18 holes.

 This is where the majority of our golfers feel most comfortable.
 Two-thirds of our leagues accommodate the General Golfer.
 If you have been playing golf for a number of years, can follow the rules of etiquette and the game and keep your score when you play, you belong in this very popular group.
 The General Golfer understands the importance of Pace of Play and moves through the course at a pace of 2:15 for 9 holes or 4:30 for 18 holes.
 The General Golfer usually scores between 105-135 in an 18 hole round and may or may not maintain a handicap.